Culinary Celebrity Chefs

-0.25 pounds whole shiitake mushrooms (de-stemmed and quartered)
+0.25 lb. whole shiitake mushrooms (de-stemmed and quartered)

 1 duck breast

-1 stalk of scallion (sliced thinly on a bias)
+1 stalk scallion (sliced thinly on a bias )

-Combine water, kombu, and katsuobushi in one pot.
-Bring to a simmer.
+Combine water, kombu and katsuobushi in pot.
+Bring to simmer.
 Do not boil stock.
-Simmer for 30 minutes on low heat.
+Simmer for 30 min. on low heat.

-After 30 minutes are up, strain the stock into another pot using a fine strainer and cheese cloth.
-Combine mirin and soy to the stock.
-Place trimmed shiitake into the dashi and simmer at low heat for 10 minutes.
-Set aside and chill the broth.
+After 30 min., strain stock into another pot using a fine strainer and cheesecloth.
+Combine mirin and soy to stock.
+Place trimmed shiitake into dashi broth and simmer at low heat for 10 min.
+Set aside and chill broth.

 Sous Vide Duck Breast

-Place duck breast in a bowl and rub the orange zest and five spice onto the duck.
-Place into a cryovac bag and seal it on the highest vacuum setting.
+Place duck breast in bowl and rub orange zest and five spice onto duck.
+Place into Cryovac bag and seal on highest vacuum setting.

-Bring a pot of water to a boil and drop the bundles of soba noodles into a pot.
-Cook for 4-5 minutes until noodles are soft.
+Bring pot of water to boil and drop the bundles of soba noodles into pot.
+Cook for 4 to 5 min. until noodles are soft.
 Strain and run under cold water until cool.
 Toss with sesame oil and set aside.

 9th Annual Asian Heritage Street Celebration